 #5 – Supplies Required for Offices

-The supplies generally are procured from the vendor market to meet up the daily usage for the business requirements of the offices.
-Hence such costs are generally regarded to be controllable in nature and the management has the power to establish budgets on such supplies as well as they can reduce them at the most opportune time.
+The supplies are generally procured from the vendor market to meet the daily usage for the business requirements of the offices.
+Hence such costs are generally regarded as controllable, and the management has the power to establish budgets for such supplies and reduce them at the most reasonable time.

-The factors that always ensures that the costs are of controllable nature are as follows: –
+The factors that always ensure that the costs are controllable are as follows: –

-- Strategic and Effective Monitoring of Costs: The financial statements are generally regarded as the scorecard in the financial terms of business.
-They are not raw numbers and hence the segregation of costs as presented by the statements should be studied and monitored.
+- Strategic and Effective Monitoring of Costs: The financial statements are generally regarded as the financial terms of the business scorecard.
+They are not raw numbers, so the segregation of costs as presented by the statements should be studied and monitored.
 Effective bifurcation of costs in terms of controllable and uncontrollable should be done.
-This allows the costs to be more controllable and can be monitored effectively wherein the management could perform comparisons on such segregations on either monthly basis or yearly basis.
+This allows the costs to be more controllable and monitored effectively, wherein the management could perform comparisons on such segregations on either a monthly or yearly basis.

 - Incentive Packages: The management is generally paid in accordance with the profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
 It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
 It aids investors in analyzing the company's performance. they achieve.
-The management is therefore provided with incentives to curb and account for the controllable costs and they are also penalized if such costs are not handled properly.
-Basis the expense report as presented in the financial statements such incentives are chalked out.
+Therefore, the management is provided with incentives to curb and account for the controllable costs, and they are also penalized if such costs are not handled properly.
+Based on the expense report as presented in the financial statements, such incentives are chalked out.

 This has been a guide to What is Controllable Costs & its Definition.
 Here we discuss the examples of controllable costs and their factors.
 You can learn more about budgeting from the following articles –